hackolade/docs/Studio/Connecttoarepositoryhub.md

 To create a new connection, you must:

-* select a provider from the list, knowing that the hub provider for the active repository should be selected by default, if any;
+* select a provider from the list (the hub provider for the active repository, if any, should be selected by default);
 * provide the host domain name for the selected provider.
-It is pre-filled and read-only for standard providers running in the cloud (e.g. GitHub).
-It is blank and editable for providers running on your premises;
+This info is pre-filled and read-only for standard providers running in the cloud (e.g. GitHub).
+It is blank and editable for providers running on-premises;
-* select how you want to authenticate yourself.
-Using a personal access token is supported by most of the providers.
-See pages below for more details as each hub provider has a different process to generate such a token;
+* select how to authenticate.
+The personal access token method is supported by most providers.
+See next pages for more details, as each hub provider has a different process to generate tokens;
 * click on "Connect" to save the setup and close the dialog.

 &nbsp;

+### Personal access tokens

+You can connect to most of the repository hubs by using a personal access token.&nbsp; Such a token is like a very complex password that is generated by your repository hub, typically to allow 3rd-party applications such as Hackolade Studio to connect securely.

 &nbsp;

-## Editing a connection

-You may have to edit an existing connection, for example if you opted for a connection with a personal access token and if the token that you provided has an expiration date.&nbsp; You must then provide a new token.
+A personal access token can be revoked.&nbsp; It can have an expiration date, which forces you to update it regularly in order to increase the level of security.&nbsp; It can and should be restricted to a minimum subset of permissions (the so-called *OAuth* *scopes*).

 &nbsp;

-To edit an existing connection, open the connection management dialog from the menu bar by clicking on *Repository* \> *Manage Repository Connections*.&nbsp; You can also click on the link in the top right corner of the repository view.
+If you don't have sufficient rights to issue tokens, you may have to request one from your administrator.

 &nbsp;

+See pages below for information on how your repository hub generates tokens.

+&nbsp;

+### OAuth

+TBA

+&nbsp;

+## Edit a connection

+You may need to edit an existing connection, for example if your personal access token has expired.&nbsp; You must then provide a new token.

+&nbsp;

+Open the connection management dialog from the menu bar by clicking on *Repository* \> *Manage Repository Connections, or* click on the link in the top right corner of the repository view.

+&nbsp;

-Then select the connection that you want to edit, click on the "Edit" button, modify the necessary parameters, and save your changes by clicking on "Connect".
+Then select the connection you want to edit, click on the "Edit" button, modify the necessary parameters, and save your changes by clicking on the "Connect" button.

 &nbsp;